Calverley Old Hall activities and events

 Calverley Old Hall Open Day

 Our Open Day in October 2023 offered the rare opportunity for visitors to see Calverley Old Hall's restoration progress mid-way through and see the amount of work it really takes to restore such a nationally important building.
-Visitors also had the chance to get hands-on with helping us to screen print the curtains which will be used in Calverley's community room post-completion.
+Visitors also had the chance to get hands-on with helping us to screen print the curtains which are now used in Calverley's Community Space which is available to hire.

 Care and Repair of an Old Building CPD workshops